nicozink/phpmvc/README.md

 phpmvc
 ======

-A basic php routing project which accepts urls and calls the relevant mvc controller.
+A simple php url routing project which accepts urls and routes them to the requested MVC controller.